 In all, Dvořák spent three school years and a total of 31 months in America from September 1892 through April 1895.
 During that span he spent a long summer vacation period in 1893 in Spillville, Iowa (described on its website as, “…a village founded by a German that grew into a refuge for Czechs.”) probably at the invitation of his friend and student Josef Kovařík who had been born there.

-(Dvořák and family in Iowa from classicfm)
+[Photo of Dvořák and family in Iowa from classicFM].

 That summer Dvořák also visited Omaha, Minneapolis-St. Paul, and Chicago where he conducted a concert of his compositions at the World’s Columbian Exposition.
 He also stopped in Niagara Falls on his return trip to New York City and, on seeing the falls, is reputed to have said, “Heavens, definitely a symphony in B minor!”

 Because his use of themes from traditional Czech folk music pegged him as a nationalistic composer, among the projects Dvořák was, at least informally, tasked with completing was creating an American national music.
 Once in the States, he became fascinated with African-American spirituals and, to a lesser extent, Native-American music as well.
-He controversially asserted that these should provide the main sources for such music.
+He controversially asserted that these should provide the main sources for such national music.

 A partial list of his compositions while in residence in the United States includes the Concerto in B Minor for Cello and Orchestra, String Quartet #12 in F major “American”, String Quintet #3 in E-flat Major also called “American”, the American Flag Cantata, and of course, the Symphony #9 “From the New World.”
 While these might not have become quintessentially American music, they certainly influenced its development.

 In athletics, people sometimes talk of someone’s coaching tree.
-This applies to the lineage that began with one head coach whose assistants coached became head coaches who then themselves developed more head coaches.
+This applies to the lineage that began with one head coach whose assistants coaches became head coaches who then themselves developed more head coaches.
 In the case of Dvořák. perhaps even more important than the music he composed was his compositional tree.
 As the Dvořák American Heritage Association writes,

 Dvořák’s composition pupils had an impact on the further development of music, in this case most remarkably via their pupils: his student Will Marion Cook became the teacher of Duke Ellington, Harry Rowe Shelley taught Charles Ives, and Rubin Goldmark taught both Aaron Copland and George Gershwin.
 More generally, Dvořák’s public declarations of appreciation for African American music may have given broad encouragement to the development of jazz.